“Lake George” (1870) by John Frederick Kensett

 “Lake George” is an oil on canvas painting by the American landscape artist, John Frederick Kensett, from 1870.
 Kensett was part of the second generation of the Hudson River School of Art movement, sometimes referred to as Luminism.
 The aim of these artists was to use the brush, however bold, to give atmospheric lighting to their work.

-Lake George, in upstate New York north of New York City, was a favorite for the Hudson River School artists.
+Lake George, in upstate New York, was a favorite for the Hudson River School artists.
 It is a region of historical significance, from the French and Indian War to the Revolutionary War.
 It is also an area of natural beauty, located at the foothills of the Adirondack Mountain range.

 At the time this was painted, Lake George was a huge tourist attraction and was a magnet for the wealthier tourists from New York City.
 Many of Kensett’s paintings were purchased by these wealthier tourists.